How did you get involved with Central Coast Basketball?

 What are your key responsibilities on the Board?

-As Vice-President I support the President wherever possible.
-With my background in development, I also assist with capital expansion.
+As President I support the CCB Team and Board wherever possible.
+With my background in property development, I also assist with capital expansion.

 What are you most looking forward to for the future of Central Coast Basketball?